gab-language/site/content/_index.md

 > to talk in a rapid or thoughtless manner, ie: chatter
 >
 > -- Merriam Webster

+### Programming systems, not system programming.
+**Gab** is a dynamic and high-level programming language which takes inspiration from all manners of languages and paradigms.
+It does so with a single goal in mind: to *make building systems easier*.

+Below you'll find a list of principles core to the language which help to achieve this goal.
+If you like what you see, head to the [docs](/docs) to get started.

-#### Simplicity is a feature
+### Simplicity is a feature.
 The syntax of the language is minimal *by design* - it can be learned within an hour.
-This is entirely driven by the fact that there is only one mechanism for control flow: *sending messages*.
+This is emphasized by the fact that there is only one mechanism for control flow: *sending messages*.
 ```gab
 welcome_message = ['Hello', ' ',  'world!']